 - Use chat engaging features like a popup chat window, chat buttons, eye-catchers

-- Set up audio and visual alerts of chat or message, so no customer is kept waiting
+- Set up audio and visual alerts of chat or message, so the system will not let any customer wait

-Unlike live chat, help desk is a setup in which communication conducted through emails (sometimes social media mentions or phone calls) and these emails (calls, messages) are logged internally as “tickets”.
+Unlike live chat, the help desk is a setup in which communication is conducted through emails (sometimes social media mentions or phone calls), and these emails (calls, messages) are logged internally as “tickets.”
 Once the associate responds to a query or resolves a problem, these tickets are marked as resolved.
 This way, businesses can keep track of questions and resolve them within the communicated timeline.

 You might combine live chat with a help desk integration so that if they have a common question that you’ve documented the answer to, they can get it before contacting you.

-Being the most effective digital marketing channel with the highest return on investments, an email marketing system is one of the top integrations to generate sales.
-As your customer base expands, nurturing emails play a vital role to keep your brand on top of the customer’s mind.
+Being the most effective digital marketing channel with the highest return on investments, an email marketing system is one of the top e-commerce integrations to generate sales.
+As your customer base expands, nurturing emails play a vital role in keeping your brand on top of the customer’s mind.

 Other objectives can be satisfied by mail marketing:

 - Converting new customers